Most of us do as we are told.

 This unhappiness usually begins to manifest in the late thirties, at a point when they have children of their own, a house and a mortgage.

-Despondency sets in when they realize they are stuck between a rock and a hard place – they must continue to climb the ladder they put up on their parents’ wall, in order to meet the many financial demands of family life.
+Despondency sets in when they realise they are stuck between a rock and a hard place – they must continue to climb the ladder they put up on their parents’ wall, in order to meet the many financial demands of family life.

 How can you take your ladder off your parents’ wall and move it to YOUR WALL?